 - Flamingos have salt glands in their nostrils that excrete salt when they drink salt-rich water.
 Because most of the lakes where flamingos are found have extremely high concentrations of salt.

 - Flamingos also can drink water at boiling temperature.
 This is a special adaptation because boiling geysers is the only source of fresh water for some flamingos.

 In the food chain of flamingos, the Sun is the overall source of energy.

-Blue green algae, red algae, and phytoplanktons are producers that take energy from the sun and prepare its food itself through photosynthesis.
+- Blue-green algae, red algae, and phytoplanktons are producers that take energy from the sun and prepare their food itself through photosynthesis.

 Ecological Role Of Flamingos

 - Flamingos eat organisms found in the shallow bodies of water.

 - When feeding, they often stir up the bottom of the water with their feet, which allows the organisms to stir from the bottom up into the water.

 - This activity possibly contributes to the mixing of organic material within these waters.
 It also aids in sufficient oxygenation and in avoiding anoxic conditions.